tasfiakatha/Satellite-based-classification-model-for-rice-crop-mapping/README.md

 Clustering Optical Data:

 **K-means Clustering:** Apply K-means clustering to group similar optical data points together, potentially revealing distinct land cover types within the study area.
 This can further refine the model's understanding of the agricultural landscape.

+**Model Development and Training:**

+1. Geolocation Data: Utilize the 600 known rice field locations across Vietnam to create "ground truth" data for model training.
+2. Algorithmic Exploration: Experiment with different machine learning algorithms and combinations, potentially including Random Forests, Extreme Gradient Boosting, and K-Nearest Neighbors models.
+3. Permutations and Combinations: Train various models with different feature sets (spectral, textural, temporal) and combinations to identify the most effective approach.

+**Validation and Testing:**

+1. New Locations: Evaluate the performance of the trained models on rice fields in unseen locations to assess their generalizability.
+2. Accuracy Assessment: Employ standard metrics like accuracy, F1 score or confusion matrix to quantify the accuracy of the model predictions.

 ## Value case summary
 Our value case underscores the strategic integration of satellite data and advanced machine learning techniques across three crucial domains within the rice industry: